Monday, March 9, 2015

 We will also be leaving on Friday.

-The twins that were conjoined are leaving tomorrow.
+The conjoined twins are leaving tomorrow.

-Brianna Cain is very upset about her daughter, she and Lora are talking.
+Brianna Cain is very upset about her daughter.
+She and Lora are talking.

-I am talking to Vanessa Preston about her son Brandon, who has a heart condition, and he still in the hospital.
+I am talking to Vanessa Preston about her son Brandon, who has a heart condition, and he is still in the hospital.

-I walked upstairs to finish my laundry and write in my journal it is now 12:30 P.M.
+I walked upstairs to finish my laundry and write in my journal.
+It is now 12:30 P.M.

 Meadow and Lora have been asleep for a while.